migenius/realityserver-client/static/README.md

 Note that this documentation should be read in conjuction with the [RealityServer&reg; documentation](https://rsdoc.migenius.com "RealityServer&reg; documentation").

+## GitHub
+The RealityServer&reg; Client repository can be found on [GitHub](https://github.com/migenius/realityserver-client "RealityServer Client").

 ## Sample applications

 - [A simple rendering demo with camera dolly and material changing](http://github.com/migenius/realityserver-client-tutorial "Simple demo")